ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 ## Baseline network configuration
 {: #hcxclient-planning-baseline-net-config}

 Create a secured perimeter network within the cloud side vSphere instance.
 This usually consists of an NSX DLR or Edge appliance.
-If you use HCX Proximity Routing, there is no need to create any firewall rules or uplink topology as it can be completed later or concurrently without effecting the stretched L2 traffic.
+If you use HCX Proximity Routing, you do not need to create any firewall rules or uplink topology as it can be completed later or concurrently without effecting the stretched L2 traffic.

 ## Network extension
 {: #hcxclient-planning-net-extension}